Electronic Raman scattering from 2D metals with broken inversion symmetry: Effective low-energy model and role of intermediary bands

 The differential cross-section calculated for the projected system from Eq. \eqref{eq:DiffXSec2} is: \beq \dfrac{d^2\sigma}{d\mathcal Od\Omega }=\frac{r_0^2}{\Omega_{\rm I}}\frac{S(m_ev_F)^2}{\pi\hbar^2}\left[\frac{\lambda_{\rm R}^3}{4\hbar^3\Omega^3_{\rm I}}~\text{arctanh}\frac{\lambda_{\rm R}}{2\mu}~\lambda_R\delta(\hbar\Omega-\lambda_{\rm R})~\Xi_{\rm SL}\right]. \eeq The result should be compared with the $s_3$ term in Eq. \eqref{eq:GR_diff} which is the corresponding response in the full Hilbert space. $s_3$ has two contributions.
 One is $\mathcal{O}(\mu\lambda^3_{\rm R}/\Omega_{\rm I}^3)$, while the other is $\mathcal{O}(\lambda^5_{\rm R}/\mu\Omega_{\rm I}^3)$ which is $\lambda_{\rm R}^2/\mu^2$ (or $\lambda_{\rm R}^2/v_F^2p^2$) smaller.
 This second contribution to $s_3$ arises precisely from the $\lambda_{\rm R}/vp$ factor discussed above that arises from the $\{|cl\rangle,|cr\rangle\}$ subspace, and shows up explicitly in Eq. \eqref{eq:PGR_diff2} for the projected system.

-Thus, we note that while working in the projected systems allows us to get the correct low energy excitations and its symmetries, it misses significant scattering amplitude even for excitations that only involve the low energy states.
+Thus, we note that while working in the projected systems allows us to get the correct low-energy excitations and its symmetries, it misses significant scattering amplitude even for excitations that only involve the low-energy states.
 In Fig. \ref{fig:diff_cross_ProjG_Comp} we compare the differential cross-sections computed from our prescription in all scattering geometries for the $4\times4$ and projected Hilbert spaces of mono-layer graphene.
 As expected, we see a noticeably small cross-section calculated in the projected subspace, indicating that one can get significant enhancement of the signal from the off-shell states of the bands projected out.